 You don’t have to be British to enjoy a good “cuppa!”
-Here is my personal favorite if you’re in a hurry – The All-Clad 2 QT – I love it because it’s big and shiny so it just makes me happy when I heat water.
+Here is my personal favorite if you’re in a hurry – The All-Clad 2 QT from Amazon – I love it because it’s big and shiny so it just makes me happy when I heat water.

 Did you know that, per capita, the Irish drink more cups of tea daily than any other country in the world?
 Tea is synonymous with social niceties, and offering a visitor a cup of tea as soon as they walk in the door is almost a rule in many households.

 Tea has a long and complex history.
 It’s become ingrained in many cultures and in language itself.
 From the “Boston Tea Party,” to the phrase “not for all the tea in China,” even American culture is steeped in tea!

 After water, the most commonly enjoyed beverage is tea.
 The water can be heated on a gas, electric, or induction cooker.
 Tea kettles come in all sorts of styles, designs, and colors.

 That plethora of options might leave you wondering, which one should I have in my kitchen?
 Today, we’ll look at some tea kettles suitable for induction cookers.

 |Best Tea Kettle for Induction Cooktops||Favorite Features|

 |1.
 Old Dutch Cast Iron Saga Teapot||beautiful detail and large capacity|

 |2.
 Mr. Coffee Flintshire Stainless Steel Whistling Tea Kettle||lightweight and good for a budget|

 |3.
 All-Clad E86199 Stainless Steel Specialty Cookware Tea Kettle||oven and broiler safe to 500 degrees F; dishwasher safe|